ScobraCK/MementoMori-data/README.md

 # MementoMori-data

 Data dump for Memento Mori game.

-Carrying on arohisa's legacy
+Trying to carry on arohisa's legacy